Antibody: Classes

 The antibody isotype of a B cell changes during cell development and activation.
 Immature B cells, which have never been exposed to an antigen, express only the IgM isotype in a cell surface bound form.
 The B lymphocyte, in this ready-to-respond form, is known as a "naive B lymphocyte."
 The naive B lymphocyte expresses both surface IgM and IgD.
 The co-expression of both of these immunoglobulin isotypes renders the B cell ready to respond to antigen.
 B cell activation follows engagement of the cell-bound antibody molecule with an antigen, causing the cell to divide and differentiate into an antibody-producing cell called a plasma cell.
 This requires cytokines from T helper cells, unless antigen cross-links B cell receptors.
 In this activated form, the B cell starts to produce antibody in a secreted form rather than a membrane-bound form.
-Activated B cells that encounter certain signaling molecules undergo immunoglobulin class switching, also known as isotope switching, which causes the production of antibodies to change from IgM or IgD to the other antibody isotypes, IgE, IgA, or IgG.
+Activated B cells that encounter certain signaling molecules undergo immunoglobulin class switching, also known as isotype switching, which causes the production of antibodies to change from IgM or IgD to the other antibody isotypes, IgE, IgA, or IgG.